The Breuil-M\'ezard conjecture for potentially Barsotti-Tate representations: The Buzzard--Diamond--Jarvis Conjecture

-\begin{para} Suppose now that $l\ne p$.
-Then by Theorem 2.1.6 of \cite{gee061}, there is a unique (possibly zero) $p$-torsion free reduced quotient $R_{\rbar}^{\square,\tau,\psi}$ of $R_{\rbar}^{\square}$ whose $\Qpbar$-points are precisely those points of $R_{\rbar}^{\square}$ which correspond to liftings of $\rbar$ which have determinant $\psi\varepsilon^{-1}$ and Galois type $\tau$, in the sense that the restriction to $I_K$ of the corresponding Weil--Deligne representations are isomorphic to $\tau$.
-We begin with a generalisation of Corollary 3.1.7 of \cite{gee061} (see also Th\'eor\`eme 3.2.2 of \cite{breuildiamond}), which produces modular liftings of mod $p$ Galois representations with prescribed local properties, and will be used in place of Corollary \ref{cor: main patching lemma in the potentially diagonalizable case} in this setting.
+\begin{para} We begin with a generalisation of Corollary 3.1.7 of \cite{gee061} (see also Th\'eor\`eme 3.2.2 of \cite{breuildiamond}), which produces modular liftings of mod $p$ Galois representations with prescribed local properties, and will be used in place of Corollary \ref{cor: main patching lemma in the potentially diagonalizable case} in this setting.
 The proof is very similar to that of Corollary \ref{cor: main patching lemma in the potentially diagonalizable case}.
 We firstly define some notation.